-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Cairo Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Cairo Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 I asked security to wake me up at 7am (I was tired!) and they actually did. – Jasminexxx

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Cairo International Airport.

 Cairo Airport (Code: CAI) has three primary passenger terminals (T1, T2 and T3) and a seasonal Hajj terminal.
 An automated people mover links Terminal 1 with Terminals 2 and 3, the AirMall and multi-storey car park along, and an air bridge connects Terminals 2 and 3.
 Passengers must pass through Terminal 1 for initial baggage screening, which can cause line-ups and chaos outside the entranceway.
 There are a variety of dining and shops both airside and landside in all terminals.
 Duty-free shopping can also be found in all terminals.
 While most of the airport has been renovated or is new, travellers have reported that some bathrooms are in poor condition and lack adequate supplies.
 Therefore, we suggest you bring your own toilet paper!
 Things to do at Cairo Airport are limited.
 WiFi is available, but foreign travellers may be unable to connect without a local SIM card.
 The airport contains lounges that offer fee-paid access to economy-class passengers.
 The airport has lounges that offer fee-paid access to economy-class passengers.
 See Airport Lounges below for locations and rates.